Agile UX: The Intersection of User Experience and Agile Development

 The waterfall methodology requires that each portion of a project be completed before moving to the next section.
 This linear approach makes sense on the surface, but has some major shortcomings.
 For example, often changes need to be made within the design of a product after development has already begun, and this results in delays and extra costs in a waterfall approach.
 Moreover, leaving updates and changes to the end of the process results in costly technical debt.

-Agile UX takes a more integrated approach by requiring the UX design and development processes to be in constant communication with each other, encouraging continuous feedback and improvement.
+Agile UX takes a more integrated approach by requiring the UX design and front - end development processes to be in constant communication with each other, encouraging continuous feedback and improvement.

 While the waterfall methodology separates it’s sections at a high level, Agile UX breaks down every section of the planning and development process into smaller, manageable sections that are usually completed within a two to four-week timeline known as a sprint.
 There are no isolated departments when it comes to Agile, because the development team works closely with the UX team to ensure that both the needs of the user from an experience and functional perspective are being met.